 sapi-EnvSFTPSessionUpsert This will create a new SecureFTP session or update the information in an existing one.
 The "fingerprint" is not normally set, but will instead be updated to reflect the first SecureFTP session it connects to.
 If the server and/or fingerprint need to be reset, setting it to VOID will return it to its initial state.
-The return value is an int of the new SFTP session created, or -1 if the session was updated.
-ERRORS SFTP0090 AddSessionFirstConnect Critical Error STR: exception message Parameter Value -SFTPSessID (integer, optional) If provided, this will update the values of the SecureFTP session.
+The return value is an int of the new SETP session created, or -1 if The return value is an int of the new SFTP session created, or -1 if the session was updated.

+SFTP0090 AddSessionFirstConnect Critical Error STR: exception message Value Parameter -SFTPSessID (integer, optional) If provided, this will update the values of the SecureFTP session.
 If not provided, it will update the information associated with this session. -Hostname (string, mandatory) This is either the IP address or hostname of the target SFTP Server. -Username (string, mandatory) This is the username used to log in. -Password (string, mandatory) This is the password used to log in. -Params (string, optional) This is a comma-separated list of parameters used for the SFTP session.
 Parameters represent various state flags that direct the operation of the session.
 The valid values are: SCP - Sessions will open as SCP sessions (SSH Copy) instead of SecureFTP (default).
 BINARY - All transfers will be done using BINARY mode.
 ASCII - All transfers will be done using ASCII mode.
 BOTH_MIRROR - Local and Remote file systems will be mirrored.
 REMOTE_MIRROR - Remote file systems will be mirrored.
 REMOVE_FILES - Files will be deleted during synchronization. -Fingerprint (string, optional) If VOID is supplied for this parameter, the SecureFTP session fingerprint will be reset until next login.